The Teaching of Initial Multiplication Concepts and Skills in Croatian Textbooks

 Haggarty, L., & Pepin, B. (2002).
 An investigation of mathematics textbooks and their use in English, French and German classrooms: Who gets an opportunity to learn what?
 British Educational Research Journal, 28(4), 567–590. https://doi.org/10.1080/0141192022000005832

 Hong, D. S., & Choi, K. M. (2014).
-A comparison of Korean and American secondary school textbooks: the case of quadratic equations.
+A comparison of Korean and American secondary school textbooks: The case of quadratic equations.
 Educational Studies in Mathematics, 85(2), 241–263. https://doi.org/10.1007/s10649-013-9512-4

-Isoda, M. (Ed.)
+Isoda, M. (Ed.).
 (2010).
 Elementary school teaching guide for the Japanese course of study mathematics (Grade 1-6).
 CRICED, University of Tsukuba. https://www.criced.tsukuba.ac.jp/math/apec/ICME12/Lesson_Study_set/Elementary_School_Teaching_Guide-Mathematics-EN.pdf

 Jones, K., & Fujita, T. (2013).
-Interpretations of national curricula the case of geometry in textbooks from England and Japan.
+Interpretations of national curricula: The case of geometry in textbooks from England and Japan.
 ZDM Mathematics Education, 45(5), 671–683. https://doi.org/10.1007/s11858-013-0515-5

 Jukić Matić, Lj.
 (2019).
 The teacher as a lesson designer.
-Center for Educational Policy Studies Journal, 9(2), 139–160.
-Ttps://doi.org/10.26529/cepsj.722
+Center for Educational Policy Studies Journal, 9(2), 139–160. https://doi.org/10.26529/cepsj.722

 Kheong, F. H., Ramakrishnan, C., & Choo, M. (2014).
 My pals are here maths 2A.
 MC Education.

 Kheong, F. H., Ramakrishnan, C., & Choo, M. (2015).
 My pals are here maths 3A.
-MC Education
+MC Education.

 Kheong, F. H., Ramakrishnan, C., & Wah, B. L. P. (2013).
 My pals are here maths 1B.
 MC Education.